BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/CSRF-CORS.md

 * Click on `Credentials: Include` (it's required for cross-origin requests)
 * Click `Send`

 Look at the cookie that was returned in the headers.
 At the beginning it includes "o=" and the name of an *origin*.
-The server has included the origin in the cookie and it will enforce that only requests from the same origin will be accepted.
+The server has included the origin in the cookie and it will require that only requests from the same origin will be accepted.

 You can also examine cookies in the Application tab of the developer tools.